Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Theoretical Properties

-Assumptions~\ref{assumptiondiscrete}--\ref{assumptioncontinuous} are standard descriptions of setups with a discrete and a continuously distributed running variable, respectively.\footnote{A discrete running variable with asymmetric support can easily be accommodated by using a different bandwidth on each side of the cutoff, as in described Appendix~\ref{sec:appendixC}.} In Lemma~\ref{theorem_assumptions} in the Appendix, we show that these assumptions have two main implications that we use in the proofs of the main results below: (i) using an estimate of the optimal bandwidth instead of its population version has a minor impact, in some appropriate sense, on the quantities involved in the construction of our CS; (ii) the magnitude of each of the weights $w_i(h_{M}(c))$ becomes arbitrarily small relative to the others' in large samples, in the sense that $w_\textnormal{ratio}(h_{M}(c))=o_P(1)$, where $w_\textnormal{ratio}(h) = \max_{j=1,\ldots,n} w_j(h)^2/\sum_{i=1}^n w_i(h)^2$, which means that a CLT applies to an appropriately standardized version of the estimator of $\tau_{M}(c)$.
+Assumptions~\ref{assumptiondiscrete}--\ref{assumptioncontinuous} describe RD setups with discrete and continuously distributed running variables, respectively.
+These settings are meant to be exemplary and are considered because they allow explicit characterization of the bandwidth $h_M(c)$.
+Note that the symmetry of the support in Assumption~\ref{assumptiondiscrete} is for notational convenience only.
+Discrete running variables with asymmetric support can easily be accommodated by using a different bandwidth on each side of the cutoff, as described in Online Appendix~\ref{sec:appendixC}.
+In Appendix~\ref{app:alternative} we also consider an alternative asymptotic framework for the discrete case.

+In Lemma~\ref{theorem_assumptions} in the Appendix, we show that our assumptions have two main implications: (i) using an estimate of the optimal bandwidth instead of its population version has a small impact, in some appropriate sense, on the quantities involved in the construction of our CS; (ii) the magnitude of each weight $w_i(h_{M}(c))$ is small relative to the others' in large samples, in the sense that $w_\textnormal{ratio}(h) \equiv \max_{j=1,\ldots,n} w_j(h)^2/\sum_{i=1}^n w_i(h)^2=o_P(1),$ so that a CLT applies to an appropriately standardized version of the estimator of $\tau_{M}(c)$.
+This yields the following formal result.